 Not your typical “Mad Men”.

-Obata’s roots stem from the drive and ambition of an artistic young woman and a multi-talented Japanese-American man.
+OBATA’s business and creative roots stem from the drive and ambition of an artistic young woman and a multi-talented Japanese-American man.

-In late 1945 co-founder Alice Hausner, a 25-year-old illustrator for Garrison-Wagner, decides to strike out on her own and opens shop in downtown St. Louis as a freelance artist.
+In late 1945 co-founder Alice Hausner, a 25-year-old illustrator for Garrison-Wagner, decides to strike out on her own and opens her studio in downtown St. Louis as a freelance artist.
 Co-founder Kimio Obata and his family had spent over a year in a Japanese internment camp during World War II.
 By 1944, he and both his parents are working as artists for Garrison-Wagner.

 A company built to last.

 By 1952, after three years afloat, OBATA relocates back to dry land in the modernist Roosevelt Federal Savings building.
 Kimio’s younger brother Gyo opens offices of his new architecture firm, Hellmuth, Obata and Kassabaum (HOK), in the same building.
 When HOK relocates to the Delaney building in 1956, the growing offices of OBATA soon follow.

 OBATA gains a reputation as an art studio known for its illustration, advertising art, and architectural renderings.
 In early 1955, Kim Obata creates watercolor renderings of the planned new terminal at Lambert Airport for the Post-Dispatch.
 In addition to ongoing creative work with Gardner Advertising throughout the decade, OBATA clients include Ralston-Purina and Anheuser-Busch.
 In 1955, Alice Hausner paints the original mountain scene for Busch Bavarian beer.